thufv/EqFix/README.md

 You use the command `fix` to apply the learned fixing rules on an erroneous equation and error message.
 If any rule is applicable, the fixed equation will be displayed.
-The typical usage is:
+The typical usage is simply:

 ```
-> fix <EQUATION> -m <MESSAGE>
+> fix
 ```

-Then interactively input your erroneous equation and error message.
+Then input your erroneous equation and error message following the prompts.

 ## Replication